British Society of Neuroradiologists/Royal College of Radiologists Du Boulay Professorship

 Applicants should submit: a current curriculum vitae; a 200-400 word statement describing the reasons for applying, contribution to the role, and proposed educational programme and content for the Professorship.
 Joint applications from two individuals wishing to undertake the Professorship together over a period of two years will also be considered.

 An Appointments Board comprising BSNR and RCR members will consider applications.
 In assessing applications, significant weighting will be given to the applicant’s plan for the programme.

 The decision of the Appointments Board is final and binding, applicants will be informed of the outcome as soon as possible after the decision has been approved.

-Tenure of the award will be one year (two years for a joint appointment), and will commence at the BSNR AGM during the annual meeting in Cardiff 9 - 11 October 2019.
+Tenure of the award will be one year (two years for a joint appointment), and will commence at the BSNR AGM during the annual meeting.

 See Terms and Conditions Here